Pettit Memorial Chapel

 Pettit Memorial Chapel or Pettit Chapel was designed by architect Frank Lloyd Wright and constructed in 1907.
-The Pettit Chapel is located in the Belvidere Cemetery in Belvidere, Illinois, United States, which is in Boone County.
-The cemetery was chartered in 1837 and contains 13,000 known graves.
-The chapel was listed on the U.S. National Register of Historic Places December 1, 1978.
+The Pettit Chapel is located in the Belvidere Cemetery in Belvidere, Illinois, United States, and is listed on the National Register of Historic Places.
 The Pettit Chapel is an example of Frank Lloyd Wright's famed Prairie Style.
 It is the only funerary structure designed by Wright to be built in his lifetime.

 History

 The Pettit Memorial Chapel is named in honor of Dr. William Henry Pettit (1850–1899) and was donated to the Belvidere Cemetery Association by his widow Emma Glasner Pettit (1855–1924) who commissioned Frank Lloyd Wright to design the structure in 1906, seven years after the death of her husband.
 The building was constructed in 1907 at a cost of approximately US$3,000 and stands near the graves of Dr. and Mrs. Pettit.
 W. H. Pettit received his medical degree from the Hahnemann Medical College in Chicago in 1874 and established a medical practice as a homeopathic physician in Cedar Falls, Iowa.
 Having himself been raised in Belvidere, Dr. Pettit married Belvidere native Emma Glasner in 1877.
 Following his sudden death in March 1899, his remains were returned to Belvidere for internment.
 His widow, Emma Pettit, soon returned to Belvidere to live with her mother.
 In 1906, the cemetery association set aside land for a future funeral chapel.
 Emma Pettit decided that this would be a suitable memorial to her deceased husband and donated the structure to the cemetery.
 Construction was begun in spring 1907 and completed later the same year.
 Emma Pettit was led to Frank Lloyd Wright by her brother, William A. Glasner, whose 1905 home in Glencoe, Illinois, was designed by Wright.

 Pettit Chapel has undergone two periods of restoration during its history.
 Beginning in 1977, the Belvidere Junior Women's Club raised $60,000 to save the chapel, which had deteriorated.
 Restoration work was completed in 1981 and the chapel was rededicated June 8, 1981 (Wright's birthday).
 From June until November 2003 the chapel underwent a second period of restoration and repair.
 The $40,000 worth of repairs included a new roof, new floorboards for the porch, new steps and painting.
 The repairs were paid for through a state of Illinois tourism grant and money from a trust fund set up through the cemetery.